chumingqian/Deploy_Yolov4_On_Ultra96_v2/README_eng.md

 Every  epoch inculde 400 images, so 50 * 400  + 288 =  20288 is correct.

-The reason we divide the 20288 images  into 51 epochs to test  that  the ultra96_v2's  memory  is 2 G.
+5.2 The reason we divide the 20288 images  into 51 epochs to test is that the ultra96_v2 board's  memory  is 2 G.
 It is often occurs running  out of  memory  and cause the connection  refused.

-Here is the  solution we use.  extanding the  swap space  temporary.
+Here is the solution we use,  extanding the  swap space  temporary.
+-check all  process "top"
+-Check the current usage  "free -h "  and show the usage of the swap "swapon --show".
+-sudo  su to get the  super privillage.

+-make a  folder to storage the swapfile. mkdir "root/swap/swapfile"  cd to this path,  if don't have this path make it.

+- "sudo dd if=/dev/zero of=swap2G  bs=1G  count=2 " ;  make a  swap file

+- "mkswap swap2G"; Turn  the  swap file  into  a  swap  space .

+- "swapon  swap2G ";   Activate  this  swap  space.

+5.3 We make it swap space as temporary, because we  know , the  swap space  use regard  as a "fake memory of the RAM",  when use this hardware  space  with  a  high process speed, it may reduce the hardware's  life.

+-If you want make this swap space as a permanent, -sudo vim /etc/fstab;  add "root/swap/swapfile/swap2G  swap swap defaults 0 0 "  to this  file.

+- "swapon  --show " check the swap space.

 #####   The result  as shown in the figure.